xrettle/WFGY/ADOPTERS.md

 The safest reading is:

-- WFGY already has real public ecosystem traction
+* WFGY already has real public ecosystem traction
-- the strongest traction today is around the **ProblemMap** line
+* the strongest traction today is around the **ProblemMap** line
-- WFGY is most visible as a **diagnostic and debugging layer** for RAG and agent systems
+* WFGY is most visible as a **diagnostic and debugging layer** for RAG and agent systems
+* open-source program support is real, but it is a separate signal from adoption
-- this is stronger than a purely theoretical project, but should **not** be exaggerated into full enterprise-adoption claims
+* this is stronger than a purely theoretical project, but should **not** be exaggerated into full enterprise-adoption claims

 ## What this page does not claim

 This page does not claim that:

-- every listed project is a paid customer
+* every listed project is a paid customer
-- every listed project uses the full WFGY ecosystem
+* every listed project uses the full WFGY ecosystem
-- every listed project has deployed WFGY in production
+* every listed project has deployed WFGY in production
-- every public reference implies endorsement of all WFGY directions
+* every public reference implies endorsement of all WFGY directions
+* every support logo implies adoption of the WFGY stack

 This page is intentionally narrow: it shows the strongest public adoption evidence first.